equinor/radix-public-site/public-site/docs/src/start/requirements/index.md

 ### Repository

-A GitHub repository for our code is required (only GitHub is supported at the moment)
+A GitHub repository for our code is required (only GitHub is supported at the moment).
+However other repositories can be used to build images, which can be used in a deploy only workflow in Radix.

 ### Radix config file (radixconfig.yaml)